terjanq/Flag-Capture/Harekaze2018/Unnormalized-form-Data/README.md

 After the part of trying to understand how the given relations work I was planning to rewrite them into some language I know ( Yes, I know nothing about `PostgreSQL` ) I moved to analzying the flag function.
 Well analyzing is a big word because all I have done was to change some code and watch how function adapts to that change...
-Running the command from [operations.txt] returns the following output.
+Running the command from [operation.txt] returns the following output.

 ```sh
 $ psql -U postgres -d unf -c "SELECT FLAG()"